History of The Lakes Golf Club

 The Lakes is one of the few clubs in the country to have successfully combined world-class facilities and service as a leading prestigious private golf club, whilst also regularly hosting major golfing tournaments.
 The culture of the club is built on the passion for the game of golf and the accompanying relaxed, social camaraderie.

-Whilst there is no doubt members have always been provided with a wonderful array of facilities, the golf course has always been the focus.
-In the pursuit of providing world-class facilities to its’ Members, the Club has undertaken a number of large projects over the past 15 years totalling in excess of $15,000,000 in capital improvements.
+Members have always been provided with a wonderful array of facilities and the golf course has always been the focus.
+In the pursuit of providing world-class facilities to its’ Members, the Club has undertaken a number of large projects over the past 15 years totalling in excess of $20,000,000 in capital improvements.

 Host of many prestigious tournaments over the years, The Lakes layout is regarded as an imposing championship venue.
 Wind, 97 bunkers, sandy wastelands, and of course many water hazards are features of this historic course.